Summary

 Empty space isn't wasted space.
 White space around important elements makes them stand out.
 It also makes dense info easier to process.
 Cramped layouts overwhelm busy backers.

 Leave margins around all page edges.
 Put space between sections and paragraphs.
 Don't fill every inch of your slides or pages.
 Clean layouts suggest organized thinking.
+Does your current layout give readers room to breathe?

 Real-World Example: Visual Hierarchy Success Story